nathanlane/nathanlane.github.io/index.md

     title=""><strong>The New Empirics of Industrial Policy</strong></a><strong> (2019)
     - Review article requested for Dani Rodrik''s edited volume of </strong><em>Journal</em>
     of Industry, Competition and Trade.<strong><br></strong><br><strong>Abstract</strong>
-    - Nations have and will continue to shape their economic destinies through industrial policy.
-Nevertheless, the literature on industrial policy is thin, dwarfed by the attention these policies receive by policymakers across the world.
-I review the empirical issues surrounding these interventions, emphasizing how new microeconometric work confronts these issues.
-This review is a proposal to take these interventions—along with all their complexities—more seriously as objects of inquiry.
-Doing so requires serious evaluations of past policy, but also reevaluation of past consensus.</p>'
+    - Nations have and will continue to shape their economies through industrial policy.
+    Nevertheless, the empirical literature on these interventions is thin, dwarfed by the attention these policies receive by policymakers across the world.
+In this paper, I discuss the difficulties of empirically studying industrial policy, and review how new econometric work is confronting these issues.
+Through careful research design and attention to institutional detail, I argue that emergent evaluations are rapidly expanding what we know—and updating what we thought we knew—about these policies.
+This review is a proposal to take industrial interventions, along with all their complexities, more seriously as objects of inquiry.
+Doing so requires more serious evaluations of past policy, but also a reevaluation of prior empirical work and consensus.</p>'
   headline: Current Work
 - template: detail-content
   block: text-1